rowanc1/lecture-python-intro/lectures/cagan_ree.md

 While Cagan didn't use that "rational expectations" version of the model, Thomas Sargent {cite}`sargent1982ends` did when he studied the Ends of Four Big Inflations in Europe after World War I.

-* this lecture {doc}`fiscal theory of the price level with adaptive expectations <cagan_adaptive>` describes a version of the model that does not impose "rational expectations" but instead uses what Cagan and his teacher Milton Friedman called "adaptive expectations"
+* this lecture [fiscal theory of the price level with adaptive expectations](cagan_adaptive.md) describes a version of the model that does not impose "rational expectations" but instead uses what Cagan and his teacher Milton Friedman called "adaptive expectations"

    * a reader of both lectures will notice that the algebra is less complicated in the present rational expectations version of the model